Comparison

 • Reduced Attack Surface – By exposing only one hardened system to the internet, organizations limit the number of potential entry points attackers can exploit.

-• Placed in a DMZ (Demilitarized Zone) to control inbound access.
+• Placed in a DMZ to control inbound access.

 • Requires strong authentication methods, such as multi-factor authentication (MFA) and SSH key-based access.